 GSCWM's summer camp staff strive to provide a fun, exciting, nurturing, and safe space for all campers.
 Every day, campers are given the opportunity to try new things, make new friends, explore the world around them, and most importantly, have fun outdoors!
-Below is some general camp life information.
+The following pages contain some general information about daily life at camp.
 Should you have any additional questions, please email us at camp@gscwm.org.